 Our bulletins include the text of the prayers (so that congregants need only open one book, the Hymnal 1982 containing the lyrics and music of our songs) as well as rubrics to help guide visitors through the physical postures of worship (we stand, sit, and kneel as we are able in different parts of the service).

-Since the beginning of Covid, we have gone to one service each Sunday, at 10:30 am (10:00 during the summer).
+Since the beginning of Covid, we have gone to one service each Sunday, at 10:30 am.
 Except on rare occasions of Morning Prayer, that service is Holy Eucharist, and we usually follow Rite II (you/your language) but sometimes (such as Lent) we follow Rite I (thee/thou).
 Occasionally (the first Sunday of most months), the service includes a rite for laying on of hands and anointing with oil for the purpose of healing.

 A dynamic music program is instrumental in our worship, potentially including hymns sung by the congregation and accompanied on the organ, choral anthems and solos, chanted Psalms, and keyboard solos on the organ, piano, or harpsichord.
 Music in a more contemporary style and with different instruments is offered occasionally.